giampaolo/psutil/docs/index.rst

-  Return the number of logical CPUs in the system (same as `os.cpu_count() <http://docs.python.org/3/library/os.html#os.cpu_count>`__ in Python 3.4).
+  Return the number of logical CPUs in the system (same as `os.cpu_count() <http://docs.python.org/3/library/os.html#os.cpu_count>`__ in Python 3.4) or ``None`` if undetermined.
-  This number is not equivalent to the number of CPUs the current process can use.
+  This number may not be equivalent to the number of CPUs the current process can actually use in case process CPU affinity has been changed or Linux cgroups are being used.
   The number of usable CPUs can be obtained with ``len(psutil.Process().cpu_affinity())``.
   If *logical* is ``False`` return the number of physical cores only (hyper thread CPUs are excluded).
-Return ``None`` if undetermined.
   On OpenBSD and NetBSD ``psutil.cpu_count(logical=False)`` always return ``None``.
 Example on a system having 2 physical hyper-thread CPU cores: